-Type of evaluation Types of evidence and analyses included in evaluation Time Required Expedited evaluation Qualitative written survey of clinical experts (and/or face-to-face meetings) to inform local treatment algorithm, define comparator(s), and describe current use of drug(s) in local practice and patients' clinical need for drug subsidy Literature search of published clinical and economic evidence (local and international studies) and review of retrieved studies Review of previous assessments by international HTA agencies Cost-minimisation analysis (CMA) may be conducted Value-based pricing proposal from manufacturer Budget impact analysis, including estimated volume and annual cost to government for listing drug(s) on SDL or MAF 2 to 3 months Full evaluation Stakeholder workshop with local healthcare professionals to define the scope of the evaluation Systematic review of published clinical evidence (local and international studies).
+Type of evaluation Types of evidence and analyses included in evaluation Time Required Expedited evaluation Qualitative written surveys (and/or face-to-face meetings) of clinical and patient experts to inform local treatment algorithm, define comparator(s), and describe current use of the technology in local practice and patients' clinical need for funding Literature search of published clinical and economic evidence (local and international studies) and review of retrieved studies Review of previous assessments by international HTA agencies Cost-minimisation analysis (CMA) may be conducted Value-based pricing proposal from company Budget impact analysis, including estimated volume and annual cost to the healthcare system 2 to 3 months Full evaluation Stakeholder workshop, face-to-face meeting and/or written survey of clinical experts to define the scope of the evaluation, inform local treatment algorithm, define comparator(s), and describe current use of the technology in local practice Patient inputs through qualitative written survey to define the clinical need for the technology under evaluation and patients' preferences for new treatments Systematic review of published clinical evidence (local and international studies).
 Indirect comparisons, pairwise meta-analyses and network meta-analyses undertaken if required.
 Literature search of published economic evidence (local and international studies) and review of retrieved studies Development of economic model (cost-utility analysis (CUA)), using local data inputs where available.
 Scenario analyses and sensitivity analyses also undertaken to model the uncertainty of key model parameters.
-Cost minimisation analyses (CMA) may also be undertaken for class reviews if all drugs are considered clinically comparable.
-Review of previous assessments by international HTA agencies Value-based pricing proposal from manufacturer Budget impact analysis, including estimated volume and annual cost to government for listing drug(s) on SDL or MAF 6 to 9 months
+Cost minimisation analyses (CMA) may also be undertaken for class reviews if all drugs are considered clinically comparable Review of previous assessments by international HTA agencies Value-based pricing proposal from company Budget impact analysis, including estimated volume and annual cost to the healthcare system 6 to 9 months